-She looked back up at Dr. Phuong, and around the room to where I was nervously waiting for her reaction.
+She looked back up at Dr. Nguyen, and around the room to where I was nervously waiting for her reaction.

 Then her eyes happened to cast downward to her own body.
 She would have known in an instant that something was not right.
 I’m slender all right, but flat-chested.
 This girl had a pair of petite but noticeable mammaries weighing down from her chest, an obviously unfamiliar presence: soft, small breasts with nipples pointing out in opposite directions.

 Her shoulders slumped and she let out this groan of disappointment – the kind that completely lacks any edge of surprise to it.
 Her hands immediately rose to cover – and cup the weight of – her new little boobies.
 “Aw… goddamnit,” she groaned in a tone of voice that was disappointed but completely empty of shock.

 Yeah… I guess I would’ve halfway expected it too.